collective/collective.autopublishing/README.md

 What if an object is in the state published, but effective date are in the future?
 Should we retract, to enforce that the workflow state always mirrors the setting of the dates?

 What if the effective date is larger that expiration date?
 Can this happen?

-Audit logging of some kind, to enable editors to what actually happens.
-Via mail perhaps.